LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 of turns you spent overcoming your foes (the quicker the victory, the better;
 the slower the demise, the better).
 Bonus points, affected by the number of heroes lost, are awarded only if you win.
-The score is heavily modified by the chosen game difficulty, but not by any other challenges.
+The score is heavily modified by the chosen game difficulty, but not by any other challenges (which are, however, proudly displayed in the high score listing).

 When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into the unknown perils.
 They start